 Bissell Cleanview Swivel Pet 2252 Upright Bagless Vacuum

 Don’t let the low price fool you.
 Users are beyond impressed by this machine’s ability to clean as well as pricier vacuums.
 Verified Amazon user Jenna says, “I cannot get over this vacuum.
 I am actually embarrassed at how much hair it collected from my ONE long-haired cat.
 We are clean people, seriously, but had NO idea how bad our previous vacuum was until we saw how much the new one cleaned.”
-If you want to save even more money, here’s when you should make your important purchases.

 - Swivel steering makes it easy to maneuver

 - Very affordable price point

 Best value vacuum for pet hair

 Eureka PowerSpeed Turbo Spotlight